-- 1) This appropriation includes \$24,690,359 the first year and \$25,292,931 the second year from the general fund for the state's share of Remedial Summer School Programs.
+1) This appropriation includes \$22,625,279 the first year and \$22,584,988 the second year from the general fund for the state's share of Remedial Summer School Programs.
 These funds are available to school divisions for the operation of programs designed to remediate students who are required to attend such programs during a summer school session or during an intersession in the case of year-round schools.
 These funds may be used in conjunction with other sources of state funding for remediation or intervention.
-School divisions shall have maximum flexibility with respect to the use of these funds and the types of remediation programs offered; however, in exercising this flexibility, students attending these programs shall not be charged tuition and no high school credit may be awarded to students who participate in this program. - 2) For school divisions charging students tuition for summer high school credit courses, consideration shall be given to students from households with extenuating financial circumstances who are repeating a class in order to graduate. - 3) From the amounts provided for Remedial Summer School, there is hereby appropriated \$300,000 the first year and \$300,000 the second year from the general fund to support pilot public-private partnerships between local school divisions and the Greater Richmond and Central Virginia affiliates of the Virginia Alliance of YMCAs to expand student participation opportunities in existing summer Power Scholars Academies in such partnered school divisions.
-The Virginia Alliance of YMCAs shall prepare and submit an evaluation report for such pilot partnerships between the school divisions and the Greater Richmond and Central Virginia YMCA affiliates to the Chairmen of House Appropriations and Senate Finance Committees no later than October 31, 2018.
+School divisions shall have maximum flexibility with respect to the use of these funds and the types of remediation programs offered; however, in exercising this flexibility, students attending these programs shall not be charged tuition and no high school credit may be awarded to students who participate in this program.

+2) For school divisions charging students tuition for summer high school credit courses, consideration shall be given to students from households with extenuating financial circumstances who are repeating a class in order to graduate.

+10. K-3 Primary Class Size Reduction Payments

-- a.
-An additional payment estimated at \$130,593,583 the first year and \$130,388,333 the second year from the Lottery Proceeds Fund shall be disbursed by the Department of Education as an incentive for reducing class sizes in the primary grades. - b.
-The Department of Education shall calculate the payment based on the incremental cost of providing the lower class sizes based on the lower of the division average per pupil cost of all divisions or the actual division per pupil cost. - c.
-Localities are required to provide a match for these funds based on the composite index of local ability-to-pay. - d.
+a.
+An additional payment estimated at \$141,698,697 the first year and \$141,828,973 the second year from the Lottery Proceeds Fund shall be disbursed by the Department of Education as an incentive for reducing class sizes in the primary grades.

+b.
+The Department of Education shall calculate the payment based on the incremental cost of providing the lower class sizes based on the lower of the division average per pupil cost of all divisions or the actual division per pupil cost.

+c.
+Localities are required to provide a match for these funds based on the composite index of local ability-to-pay.

+d.
 By October 15 of each year school divisions must provide data to the Department of Education that each participating school has a September 30 pupil/teacher ratio in grades K through 3 that meet the following criteria:

-Qualifying School Percentage of Students Approved Grades K-3 Maximum Individual
+Qualifying School Percentage of Students ApprovedGrades K-3 Maximum Individual e.
+School divisions may elect to have eligible schools participate at a higher ratio, or only in a portion of grades kindergarten through three, with a commensurate reduction of state and required local funds, if local conditions do not permit participation at the established ratio and/or maximum individual class size.
+In the event that a school division requires additional actions to ensure participation at the established ratio and/or maximum individual class size, such actions must be completed by December 1 of the impacted school year.
+Special education teachers and instructional aides shall not be counted towards meeting these required pupil/teacher ratios in grades kindergarten through three.

-Eligible for Free Lunch, Three-Year Average e School Ratio K-3 Class Size
+Eligible for Free Lunch, Three-Year Average School RatioK-3 Class Size f.
+The Superintendent of Public Instruction may grant waivers to school divisions for the class size requirement in eligible schools that have only one class in an affected grade level in the school.

 30% but less than 45% 19 to 1 24

 45% but less than 55% 18 to 1 23

 55% but less than 65% 17 to 1 22

 65% but less than 70% 16 to 1 21

 70% but less than 75% 15 to 1 20

 75% or more 14 to 1 19